SteveBeeblebrox/cog/README.md

 pkg?.libR;
 ```

 These entries follow the format `pkg.[name]=[version];`.
 Version should be a SemVer string, e.g. `"1.0.0"`.
 If no version is specified, the first one found will be used.
 Instead of `=`, you may also use `<=` or `>=` to provide maximum or minimum versions acceptable respectively.
-Note that not all packages are supported; cog can only find those with a `*.pc` entry in the system.
+Note that not all packages are supported; cog can only find those with a `*.pc` entry in the system (You can add these in a `packages` directory next to `project.config` or in the OS specific folders).
 Use the command `pkg-config --list-all` to see what is avalible on your system.
 After specifying a package dependency, you may include those files in your program with no further action needed.
 To add an optional dependency, use `pkg?.[name]` (more on this later).

 The final set of values that can be placed in the project config are the `feature.xxx` variables: